KidFashion/camelinaction2/docs/info.md

 *I've looked into it and updated the Gradle version of the HelloWorld to be compatible with Java16.
 To use Java16, you also have to add the following to the build.gradle JVMArgs << "--illegal-access=permit"(or something similar for maven)*
+To use Java 17 illegal-access does not work anymore, add-opens needs to be added instead (see bash script attached).

 ## Configure Lumberjack input